Preparing Spanish-speaking children with superior dual language education.

 We use the Creative Curriculum (bilingual system) which provides teachers with unit lessons and a wide variety of activities and books in Spanish and English designed to fully develop the child in these domains: cognitive, social-emotional, mathematics, English language acquisition, physical, science & technology, social studies, the arts, literacy, and language.

-The Creative Curriculum GOLD assessment tool helps us monitor and promote student progress on 38 learning objectives.
+The Teaching Strategies GOLD assessment tool helps us monitor and promote student progress on 38 learning objectives.
 Last year, 95% of the children met or exceeded expectations.
 In addition, we do a pre-and post-assessment to measure student growth on English proficiency and concept knowledge important for kindergarten (last year scores showed 85% and 93% respectively met expectations).